billwurtz-search/billwurtz-search.github.io/README.md

 ## Why?
 Why not?
 Searching is cool.
 Searching with Regex is even cooler.

-## Will you update the database?
+## Will you keep the questions up to date?
 Occasionally.

-## How does it work?
-I don't know.

 ## About pull requests
 Sure, you can send me suggestions or even fixes if you fix something.

-## How does it work?
-I figured it out.
-See [main.js](main.js) and [search.js](search.js).

 ## License
-1\) This project is "unlicensed" as in public domain.
-2) I don't own the logs, their content is from Bill Wurtz.
-3) THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+1) I don't own the logs; their content is property of Bill Wurtz.
+2) The rest of this project (the "software") is licensed under the [MIT license](LICENSE).

 ## Contact
 Message my [Reddit account](https://reddit.com/user/Kuzeyy27).
 I don't go on Reddit a lot, but this felt "safer" than putting my email on the internet.